-- Developing a timeline of the incident
+- Incident Timeline

-- Post-interview documents
+- Post-interview Documents

-- Witness lists and flowcharting
+- Witness Lists and Flowcharting

 INCIDENT TIMELINE

 - Discuss timeline of event/s with all parties/witnesses. - Obtain as much detail as possible. - What times can be established from phone calls, email, texts, and receipts. - Identify any "gaps" and address them may lead to information not previously shared. - Timing highly relevant to alcohol/drug consumption.